betaglot/plantabeta/docs/dev/Contact.md

 ### Likes or Dislikes

-What parts of Put(Plant) do you like or Dislike and Why?
+What parts of PlantaBeta do you like or Dislike and Why?

 ### Suggest New [Elements](/guide/What/WhatElement)